Sea Bass vs Chilean Sea Bass – Is There A Difference?

 - 5% said they had no preference between the two.

 When it comes time to cook, you may only have one kind of fish available in your refrigerator or freezer.
 In addition, it’s not always possible to locate the type of fish required for your recipe in the store.
-If you have some sea bass, you may ask, can I substitute sea bass for Chilean sea bass?
+If you have only one type, you may wonder if you could substitute one for the other.

-Sea bass and Chilean sea bass can substitute for each other due to their similar rich and sweet flavors.
-Chilean sea bass and sea bass can be cooked using similar cooking methods due to their delicate but firm textures.
-Both sea bass can be cooked by broiling, baking, searing, frying and grilling.
+Sea bass and Chilean sea bass can substitute for each other in recipes due to their similar rich and sweet flavors.
+They can be cooked using similar cooking methods due to their delicate but firm textures.
+Both can be cooked by broiling, baking, searing, frying and grilling.

 Chilean sea bass substitutions include the following: